Samsung's Galaxy Tab S3 could arrive with the S Pen

 - 4GB of RAM

-The Galaxy Tab S3 could start selling in March, according to SamMobile citing a Korean source.
-It could sell for around 700,000 won, which converts to about $610, £485 and AU$800.
+The Galaxy Tab S3 could start selling in March, according to SamMobile, citing a Korean source.
+It could sell for around 700,000 won, which converts to about $610, £485 or AU$800.

 CNET will be reporting live from Mobile World Congress at the end of the month; we expect to hear more leaks as we get closer to the end of the month.